Cheeger-Simons differential characters with compact support and Pontryagin duality: Introduction and summary

+Differential cohomology is a family of functors $\dH^k(-;\bbZ): \Man^\op \to \Ab$, for $k \geq 0$, from the category of smooth manifolds to the category of Abelian groups that comes together with four natural transformations comparing it with certain groups of differential forms and also with smooth singular cohomology (with coefficients in $\bbZ$ and $\bbT=\bbR/\bbZ$).
+The differential cohomology groups $\dH^k(M;\bbZ)$ of a smooth manifold $M$ may thus be regarded as a refinement of the smooth singular cohomology groups $\H^k(M;\bbZ)$ with integer coefficients by differential forms.
+As a classical geometric example, the second differential cohomology group $\dH^2(M;\bbZ)$ is a refinement of the Picard group of isomorphism classes of Hermitean line bundles on $M$ to the group of isomorphism classes of Hermitean line bundles with connection.
 From this perspective, it seems natural to expect differential cohomology with compact support to be a family of functors $\dH^k_{\rm c}(-;\bbZ):\Man_{m,\emb} \to \Ab$, for $k\geq 0$, from the category of $m$-dimensional manifolds with smooth open embeddings as morphisms to the category of Abelian groups that comes together with natural transformations comparing it to compactly supported differential forms and cohomology with compact support.
 The notion of compactly supported differential cohomology that we develop in this paper is easily seen to satisfy this property: It is functorial with respect to smooth open embeddings and it comes together with four natural transformations similar to the ones of ordinary differential cohomology.
 Thus the compactly supported differential cohomology groups $\dH_{\rm c}^k(M;\bbZ)$ of a manifold refine the compactly supported cohomology groups $\H^k_{\rm c}(M;\bbZ)$ with $\bbZ$-coefficients by compactly supported differential forms.
 In the classical geometric example, the group $\dH_{\rm c}^2(M;\bbZ)$ describes isomorphism classes of Hermitean line bundles with connection on $M$ and a parallel section outside some compact subset. \sk